Trainers & Lecturers

 is a creative arts therapist, psychoanalyst, couple and family therapist, and Associate Professor in Concordia University’s Creative Arts Therapies Department.
 She was the recipient of the 2019 Concordia President’s Excellence in Teaching award.
 Her research uses arts-based performance to focus on the effects of trauma and the healing possibilities of awe and gratitude.
 She was awarded the 2017 Research Award from the North American Drama Therapy Association (NADTA) for her play and film You Arrive (in production), which explores the therapeutic process and how it helps to resolve the effects of trauma.
 In 2018 she was awarded the NADTA Teaching Excellence Award.

-is Professor of Ethnology at the University of Heidelberg and specialized on Indonesia, performance and ritual research, trance possession, embodiment and non-Western knowledge systems.
-Studies of literature, philosophy and ethnology at the University of Tübingen, doctoral dissertation in philosophy on Friedrich Hölderlin’s concept of poetic language as “higher enlightenment”, habilitation in ethnology at the University of Munich with a study on Balinese ritual dance as embodied cosmological knowledge, and at the same time several years of practical theatre experience as a dramaturg and director at various theatres and an opera festival.
-Her current research interests are: “Theories of Subject and Trance Posession”, “Esoteric Scribality and Embodiment in Bali” and “Human-Environment Relations in the Anthropocene”.
+is professor of anthropology at the University of Heidelberg, specializing in Indonesian performance and ritual research, trance possession, embodiment, and non-Western knowledge systems.
+After studying literature, philosophy and ethnology at the University of Tübingen, she received her doctorate in philosophy with a thesis on Friedrich Hölderlin’s concept of poetic language as “higher enlightenment”, she was awarded her habilitation in ethnology at the University of Munich with a study on Balinese ritual dance as embodied cosmological knowledge, and has years of practical theater experience as a dramaturge and director at various theaters and an opera festival (Rossin in Wildbad).

 Astrid Habiba Kreszmeier

-Trained in systemic psychotherapy, special education, counselling and further education.
-She is a training therapist, lecturer and author in the theory and practice of nature therapy and deep mythology (see Kreszmeier 2019: Heilsame Dialoge.
-In: Pfeiffer (Ed.): Natur in Psychotherapie und künstlerischen Therapien).
-In addition, she has been initiated in the field of Brazilian Umbanda and Candomble traditions for many years and holds a ritual teaching and guiding role in these traditions.
-Her research focuses on the dialogue between human, nature and spiritual dimensions as well as polytheistic cosmologies and egalitarian life forms.
+Trained in systemic psychotherapy, special education, counseling and adult education.
+She is a teaching therapist, lecturer, and author in the theory and practice formation of nature therapy and depth mythology (see Kreszmeier 2019: Healing Dialogues, In: Pfeiffer (ed.): Nature in Psychotherapy and Arts Therapies).
+In addition, she is a long-time initiate in the field of Brazilian Umbanda and Candomble traditions and holds a ritual teaching and leadership role there.
+Her research focuses on the dialogue of human, nature and soul dimensions, as well as polytheistic cosmologies and egalitarian ways of life.

-Head of the Dramatherapy Training in Berlin, many years of teaching and lecturing at universities and congresses in Germany and abroad, For more than 2 decades shed id research on rituals and healing methods of different cultures, including South America, India and Laos.
-She has her own practice for supervision and dramatherapy in Berlin-Kreuzberg and professor for dramatherapy until the end of 2017.
+Head of the Dramatherapy Trainings in Berlin, many years of teaching and lecturing at universities and congresses in Germany and abroad, 2 decades of research projects on rituals and healing methods of other cultures, e.g. in South America, India, Laos.
+3-year training in Transpersonal Therapy and Holotropic Breathwork, own practice for supervision and dramatherapy in Berlin-Kreuzberg, she was professor for dramatherapy until winter semester 2017.

 is founder & co-artistic director of LeTHAL / Le Theatre de L’Homme Actor’s Laboratorium, a theatre research and performance centre in Toronto, Canada.
 He has directed over 50 professional theatre productions in Europe, Canada and the USA.
 He is a former student and a collaborator of Grotowski in both his theatrical and Paratheatrical work.
 His artistic vision is the creation of Imaginal Theatre rooted in mythic sources; and the focus of his work is theatre research and the deepening of the actor’s craft, which he calls Soundings.
 He is developing a network of artistic collaborators between Europe and Canada based on theatre research projects.
 Current Soundings take place in different countries, Greece, Germany, Serbia, Netherlands, Canada ….
 In association with MadDam, an independent theatre group based in Athens and other independent groups in Canada and Europe, he developed a major international project entitled Ancient Mirrors /Modern Voices, a series of one woman shows based on the archetypal figures of Medusa, Kassandra, Psyche and Eros, Pandora and Pasiphae which were performed in Athens and Thessaloniki.
 Ryszard Nieoczym’s professional experience, his great intuition, his ability to uncover the depths of the human soul, which pulsates behind each human mask, allows each participant to make a significant step along their individual artistic path.